Opinion | Joe Biden doesn’t have a perfect foreign policy record. But unlike Trump, he’s learned from his mistakes.

 Yikes.
 For those of us desperately hoping that President Trump’s romances with dictators and wanton destruction of U.S. global influence will soon be brought to an end, Gates’s verdict raises an awkward question: Would Biden not be better?
 Could he, in his own way, make it all worse?

 The short answer is easy: Biden could and would quickly undo the distinctive evils of Trumpism.
 It wouldn’t be hard for him to call the leaders of Germany and South Korea on Day One and say we’re going back to being your reliable ally.
-It would be easy for him to say what Trump refuses to: that Vladimir Putin is guilty not just of orchestrating the murder of his domestic opponents but of American troops — and should pay for it.
+It would be easy for him to say what Trump refuses to: that Vladimir Putin is guilty not just of orchestrating the murder of his domestic opponents but of U.S. troops — and should pay for it.
 With a couple of strokes of the pen, Biden could put the United States back into the Paris climate accord and the World Health Organization, and thus rejoin critical multilateral initiatives on climate change and the covid-19 pandemic.

 But what of his judgment on big questions: Has he really made so many bad calls?
 Gates doesn’t spell out his case, but it’s not hard to compile one.
 Biden voted against the successful U.S. military campaign that expelled Saddam Hussein from Kuwait in 1991.
 In Iraq, he compiled a trifecta of blunders: He voted for the 2003 invasion; opposed the 2007 “surge” that rescued the mission from utter disaster; and oversaw the premature 2011 withdrawal of the last U.S. troops, which opened the way for the Islamic State.